What Is a Futures Contract? How It Works, Explained

-Futures contracts are traded on regulated exchanges and are used by a wide range of market participants — from commodity producers managing price risk to institutional investors hedging portfolio exposure to individual traders speculating on price movements, as part of the broader practice of futures trading.
+What makes a futures contract distinct from simply buying an asset is the binding obligation it creates: both parties must transact at the agreed price on the agreed date, making futures a tool for locking in prices rather than taking immediate ownership.
+Futures contracts are traded on regulated exchanges and are used by a wide range of market participants, from commodity producers managing price risk to institutional investors hedging portfolio exposure to individual traders speculating on price movements, as part of the broader practice of futures trading.

 Every futures contract is defined by a standardized set of terms known as contract specifications.
 These are set by the exchange and cannot be negotiated between individual buyers and sellers.
 Understanding these components is essential before trading any futures contract.